SkeltonThatcher/rancher-buildeng-catalog/templates/gocdio-server/1/README.md

  Add the GoCD server stack.

- Upgrade the GoCD server stack, specifying a named scheduling rule for **gocdsrv_hst**
+ Upgrade the GoCD server stack, creating a named host scheduling rule for **gocdsrv_hst**

  Launch the stack.